vpasias/pbos/rocky/README.txt

-Create Rocky Linux 8 Cloud Image
+Create customised Rocky Linux 8 Cloud Image

 This is a guide to create Rocky Linux 8 cloud image.